Business formation and transaction guidance aids business success

 - Limited liability companies

 We often recommend that a business be incorporated as a limited liability company, because that corporate format provides for flexible governance and, with the appropriate operating agreement, can be tailored to a variety of business situations.
+The LLC can be set up to be taxed as a partnership or a corporation.
+The tax treatment of an LLC is very similar to the tax treatment of an S Corporation, where the individual shareholders bear the taxes of the business.

 Clinton Law Firm lawyers have established many entities and have drafted numerous operating agreements for limited liability companies.
 We recommend that entrepreneurs consider retaining an attorney to form the business entity.
 While lawyers are more expensive than websites and other vendors offering speedy incorporation, lawyers can often foresee issues and other problems that could potentially cripple a new enterprise.
 For example, it may be necessary to have an employment agreement or non-competition agreement with a key employee or company founder.
 We have the skills to prepare these documents quickly and efficiently.